 Council’s Position on Oil Spill Dispersants

-In 2006, after years of promoting research and testing to increase knowledge about dispersants and the environmental consequences of their use, the Council adopted a position against the use of dispersants in the Exxon Valdez oil spill region.
-A 2013 document supplemented that position.
+In 2006, after years of promoting research and testing to increase knowledge about dispersants and the environmental consequences of their use, the Council adopted a position against the use of dispersants in the Exxon Valdez oil spill region:

 Among the Council’s concerns is the scarcity of reliable scientific data about the efficacy, toxicity, and persistence of dispersants and dispersed oil in Prince William Sound/Gulf of Alaska conditions.
 There has not been a conclusive demonstration that chemical dispersants work in the extremely cold waters of Prince William Sound.
 Although effort has been put into evaluating chemical dispersant use over the last 30 years, a good portion of this effort was conducted by the formulators of dispersants and not by independently funded surfactant scientists.